Yohansgit/Hospital_Readmission_Risk_Prediction/README.md

 I developed a scalable machine learning pipeline to **predict which diabetic patients are most likely to be readmitted within 30 days**.
 This tool empowers hospital teams to prioritize high-risk patients for proactive, post-discharge interventions (e.g., follow-up calls, home care visits).

 **📈 The Outcome**:
-The final model (LightGBM) **identifies high-risk patients with 0.72 ROC AUC** and .
+The final model (LightGBM) **identifies high-risk patients with 0.72 ROC AUC**.
 The analysis revealed that readmission risk is shaped by a mix of clinical severity, care transitions, and patient complexity.
 Key drivers include `Metformin adjustments`, `Discharge Disposition`, and `Time in Hospital`.

 ## 🚀 Part 3: Technical Architecture (The "How?")